nautobot/nautobot-plugin-chatops-ansible/README.md

 ### Inventory

 The inventory sub-command provides for having inventory details.
-Providing
+Providing what hosts are in what inventory.

 ### Get Projects